babashka/pod-babashka-malli/README.md

 Very experimental, don't use this yet.

+## Differences with malli

+- Function names in schemas must be quoted: `int?` => `'int?`
+- The `humanize` function has the same signature as `validate`: instead of accepting an error object, it accepts a schema and input.

 ## Example

 This is a future example once the pod is in the pod registry.